-These days, a trip to Robben Island, a UNESCO World Heritage Site, is a must-do on the itinerary of any tourist to Cape Town.
-For centuries, however, the trip was one to be feared.
+These days a trip to Robben Island, a UNESCO World Heritage Site, is a must-do on the itinerary of any tourist to Cape Town.

-Forget palm trees and sun-kissed beaches; Robben Island’s allure lies in its rich and wretched History.
+Forget palm trees and sun-kissed beaches; Robben Island’s allure lies rich in History.
 South Africa’s first democratically elected president – Nelson Mandela – spent 18 years of his 27 years in prison on Robben Island.
 Easily the most famous of the island’s political prisoners, Mandela was by no means the island’s only notable inmate – South African presidents Kgalema Motlanthe and Jacob Zuma also spent time there.

 Roughly 132 species of bird – including a colony of African Penguins – have made the island their home.
 Keep an eye out for Crowned Cormorants and Black Crowned Night Herons, which breed on the island in large colonies.
 On your journey to the island, you might catch a glimpse of Cape Fur Seals (after all, when translated from the Dutch, Robben Island is ‘seal island’) and Southern Right Whales.
 On the island itself, you’ll find a variety of buck – including Springbok and Eland – and three different species of tortoises!

 Ferries depart for Robben Island from the Nelson Mandela Gateway at the V&A Waterfront at 9 am, 11 am and 1 pm daily, depending on the weather.
 You can expect the tour (including the trips to and from the island) to last about three-and-a-half hours.
-Gates close 10 minutes prior to boarding, so it is best to arrive early.
-Once you disembark at Murray’s Bay Harbour, you’ll take a short walk to the buses, which will transport you to the historical sites on the islands.
+Gates close 10 minutes prior to boarding, so it is best to arrive early!
+Once you disembark at Murray’s Bay Harbour, you’ll take a short walk to the buses, which will transport you to the Historical sites on the Islands.
 You can expect to see the leper graveyard, the lime quarry where political prisoners were forced to work, army and navy bunkers, and the Maximum Security Prison.
 The tour usually ends with a visit to Nelson Mandela’s cell.
-All of the tour guides on the island were once political prisoners, so in addition to the official history, you might also be treated to a few personal anecdotes.
+Most of the tour guides on the Island were once political prisoners, so in addition to the official History, you might also be treated to a few personal anecdotes!